ryanpcmcquen/config-o-matic/README.md

 - Now supports 32 and 64 bit!

 NEARFREE: This is a separate script that should be run *instead* of the ROOT script.
 It follows http://freeslack.net/, but does not remove the kernel.
-This is NOT compatible with MISCELLANY, MULTILIB, SCRIPTS and PULSEAUDIO.
-If you select NEARFREE, you will NOT be presented with incompatible options.

 Options presented when running the ROOT script: